 Apart from banks, several non-banking entities offer an alternative to the traditional banking system.
-Such nonbanking entities are called non-banking financial companies ("NBFCs")34 which are regulated by the RBI in terms of the powers entrusted upon the RBI under the Reserve Bank of India Act, 1934.
+Such non-banking entities are called non-banking financial companies ("NBFCs") which are regulated by the RBI in terms of the powers entrusted upon the RBI under the Reserve Bank of India Act, 1934.

 NBFCs are broadly categorised into deposit accepting NBFCs and non-deposit accepting NBFCs.
 Within the broad categorisation, NBFCs can further be categorised into systemically important and non-systemically important.
-Additionally, basis their activities, NBFCs can further be sub-classified as asset finance company, investment company, systemically important core investment company, loan company, infrastructure finance company, NBFC-factor, NBFC-Micro Finance Institution, mortgage guarantee companies and NBFC-non-operative financial holding company.
+Additionally, basis their activities, NBFCs can further be sub-classified as NBFC-Peer to Peer Lending Platform, NBFC-Account Aggregator, deposit taking NBFCs, NBFC-Infrastructure Finance Company, Core Investment Company, Housing Finance Company, Standalone Primary Dealer, Infrastructure Debt Fund- NBFC, NBFC-Investment and Credit Companies, NBFC-Micro Finance Institutions, NBFC-Factors and Mortgage Guarantee Companies.

 Under the revised framework for NBFCs notified by the RBI, the regulatory structure for NBFCs shall comprise of four layers based on their size, activity, and perceived riskiness.
-Thefour layers are: Base layer (NBFCs-BL), Middle layer (NBFCs-ML), Upper layer (NBFCs-UL) and Top Layer (NBFCs-TL).
+The four layers are: Base layer (NBFCs-BL), Middle layer (NBFCs-ML), Upper layer (NBFCs-UL) and Top Layer (NBFCs-TL).

-In order to provide additional avenues of fundraising, the Government has permitted Indian entities to access overseas markets and raise external commercial borrowings ("ECB") at a relatively lesser cost, subject to fulfilment of certain conditions.
+In order to provide additional avenues of fund raising, the Government has permitted Indian entities to access overseas markets and raise external commercial borrowings ("ECB") at a relatively lesser cost, subject to fulfilment of certain conditions.

-ECB refers to commercial loans raised by eligible resident entities from non-resident entities in the form of bank loans, floating/fixed rate notes/bonds/debentures/preference shares (other than fully and compulsorily convertible instruments), trade credits beyond 3 years, foreign currency convertible bonds, foreign currency exchangeable bonds and financial leases.
+ECB refers to commercial loans raised by eligible resident entities from non-resident entities in the form of bank loans, floating/ fixed rate notes/ bonds/ debentures/ preference shares (other than fully and compulsorily convertible instruments), trade credits beyond 3 years, foreign currency convertible bonds, foreign currency exchangeable bonds and financial lease.

-The ECB framework comprises of the Foreign Exchange Management (Borrowing and Lending) Regulations, 2018 as notified by the RBI under FEMA and the 'Master Direction- External Commercial Borrowings, Trade Credits and Structured Obligations' issued and updated by the RBI from time to time.
+The ECB framework comprises of the Foreign Exchange Management (Borrowing and Lending) Regulations, 2018 as notified by the RBI under FEMA and the 'Master Direction-External Commercial

-34 The term "non-banking financial company" is defined to mean:
+The term "non-banking financial company" is defined to mean: